dwhitena/go-streaming-sentiment-analysis/README.md

 ## Process tweets with Go

-**Exercise 2** - This first exercise will introduce you to how we can process Tweets with Go.
+**Exercise 2** - This second exercise will introduce you to how we can process Tweets with Go.
 From the root of your cloned version of this repo (in your `$HOME/go/src` directory), navigate to the `exercise2` directory.
 You will find the template and solution files for this exercise there.

 ## Process tweets as a stream